The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

+For all but one of these algebras we also prove the containment of the NSP in $\NP$; the one exceptional case is $\ra{56}{65}$.
+Actually, its NSP is also contained in $\NP$, but the proof requires substantially different techniques and was published separately (see \cite{56paper}).

+In addition to our classification of NSP complexity, we revisit representability for all finite relation algebras with at most 4 atoms.
 Several of the algebras in the list do not have a representation (in which case the NSP is trivial and in $\Ptime$).
-We revisit representability for all algebras with at most 4 atoms, and in particular we determine for each of the algebras $\bA$ whether $\bA$ has a normal representation, and if not, whether at least it has a fully universal (or even fully universal square) representation.
+We determine for each of the representable algebras $\bA$ whether $\bA$ has a normal representation, and if not, whether at least it has a fully universal (or even fully universal square) representation.
 This result is of independent interest in the theory of relation algebras; representations for all relation algebras with at most 3 atoms have been found in 1994~\cite{AndrekaMaddux}.
 For this purpose, we present a combinatorial characterization for the existence of a fully universal square representation.

-Finally, we prove that in each case, the computational complexity of the NSP is either in $\Ptime$ or $\NP$-hard.
-In the case where $\bA$ has a normal representation, our results confirm the mentioned tractability conjecture from~\cite{BPP-projective-homomorphisms}.